cepharum/hitchy/docs-source/internals/components.md

 }
 ```

-In either example [`req.hitchy`](../api/README.md#req-hitchy-0-2-0) and [`this.api`](../api/README.md#this-api) are referring to the same API instance.
+Basically, [`req.hitchy`](../api/README.md#req-hitchy-0-2-0) and [`this.api`](../api/README.md#this-api) are both referring to the same API instance.
 Using `req.hitchy` is beneficial when using arrow functions as well as on passing request descriptor `req` into sub-functions.

-In those functions using alias provided in its context looks like this:
+Last but not least aliases are provided in context of request handlers for accessing either type of component more conveniently:

 ```javascript
 function someRequestHandler( req, res ) {